lowRISC/opentitan/hw/ip/otbn/doc/isa.md

     return (value >> (qwsel * 64)) & ((1 << 64) - 1)
 ```

+# Errors

+OTBN can detect various errors when it is operating.
+For details about OTBN's approach to error handling, see the [Errors section]({{< relref ".#design-details-errors" >}}) of the Technical Specification.
+The instruction descriptions below describe any software errors that executing the instruction can cause.
+These errors are listed explicitly and also appear in the pseudo-code description, where the code sets a bit in the `ERR_BITS` register with a call to `state.stop_at_end_of_cycle()`.

+Other errors are possible at runtime.
+Specifically, any instruction that reads from a GPR or WDR might detect a register integrity error.
+In this case, OTBN will set the `REG_INTG_VIOLATION` bit.
+Similarly, an instruction that loads from memory might detect a DMEM integrity error.
+In this case, OTBN will set the `DMEM_INTG_VIOLATION` bit.

+TODO:
+Specify interactions between these fatal errors and any other errors.
+In particular, how do they interact with instructions that could cause other errors as well?

 <!-- Documentation for the instructions in the ISA.
 Generated from ../data/insns.yml. -->
 # Base Instruction Subset